 The votes required for the approval of each proposal are listed below.
-Generally, all matters properly brought before the 2024 annual meeting for a vote of shareholders will be decided by a majority of the votes cast (which means that the number of shares voted "for" the proposal exceeds the number of shares voted "against" the proposal).
+Generally, all matters properly brought before the 2025 annual meeting for a vote of shareholders will be decided by a majority of the votes cast (which means that the number of shares voted "for" the proposal exceeds the number of shares voted "against" the proposal).

 Proposal Voting Options Vote Required to Adopt the Proposal Effect of Abstentions Effect of Broker Non-Votes 1.
-Election of each of the six director nominees named herein For, against or abstain for each director nominee Majority of votes cast for each director nominee (1) No effect No effect 2.
-Advisory vote to approve the compensation of our named executive officers For, against or abstain Majority of votes cast No effect No effect Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2024 For, against or abstain Majority of votes cast No effect N/A (2)
+Election of each of the five director nominees named in this proxy statement For, against or abstain for each director nominee Majority of votes cast for each director nominee (1) No effect No effect 2.
+Advisory vote to approve the compensation of our named executive officers For, against or abstain Majority of votes cast No effect No effect 3.
+Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2025 For, against or abstain Majority of votes cast No effect N/A (2)

 (1) Our director resignation policy requires that in the event an incumbent director nominee has received less than a majority of affirmative votes in an uncontested election, the incumbent director must provide a written offer of resignation, which the Corporate Governance and Nominating Committee will consider and recommend to the Board whether to accept or reject.
-In the event that the number of director nominees exceeds the number of directors to be elected, the directors shall be elected by the plurality of the votes cast at the 2024 annual meeting.
+In the event that the number of director nominees exceeds the number of directors to be elected, the directors shall be elected by the plurality of the votes cast at the 2025 annual meeting.
 "Plurality of votes cast" means that the director nominee receiving the most votes at the meeting will be elected to the Board.

-(2) Because banks, brokers, trustees and other nominees will have discretionary authority with respect to Proposal 3 there should be no broker non-votes for this item; however, many banks, brokers, trustees and other nominees do not vote on discretionary items if voting instructions from the beneficial owner have not been received.
-Broker non-votes, if any, on Proposal 3 will have no effect.
+(2) Because banks, brokers, trustees and other nominees will have discretionary authority with respect to Proposal 3 there should be no broker non-votes for this item.
+Broker non-votes, if any, on Proposal 3 would have no effect.